Buccaneers vs. Panthers prediction, odds: NFL Week 18 Saturday picks by proven model

 The NFL Week 18 Saturday matchup between the Carolina Panthers and Tampa Bay Buccaneers will determine who wins the NFC South and earns a playoff berth.
 Carolina (8-8) faces a win-and-in scenario, while Tampa (7-9) must win to have a shot at the postseason.
 The Bucs also need Atlanta to lose to New Orleans on Sunday to clinch a postseason spot and the NFC's No. 4 seed.
 Both teams are coming off Week 17 losses, while the Bucs have dropped four in a row overall.

 Kickoff is at 4:30 p.m.
 ET from Raymond James Stadium in Tampa, Fla.
 Carolina prevailed, 23-20, when these teams met two weeks ago.
 The latest Panthers vs. Buccaneers odds have Tampa as the 2.5-point favorite, while the over/under for total points scored is 43.5 via DraftKings Sportsbook.
+The Bucs are at -144 on the money line (risk $144 to win $100).
 Before making any Buccaneers vs. Panthers picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 18 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.